Skip to main content

 Transcripts

-You can download transcripts of your video's dialogue and audio on the insights dashboard of your video.
-To do this:
+You can download a transcript of your video's dialogue and audio right from the insights dashboard.

-2. In the bottom right corner of the video player, click on the download icon to open the download menu
+2. In the bottom-right corner of the video player, click the download icon.

 Video Analysis

-2. In the bottom right corner of the video player, click on the download icon to open the download menu
+2. In the bottom-right corner of the video player, click the download icon.

-Check this example analysis that Lumiere generated for this short video:
+Here's an example of an analysis Lumiere generated for this short video:

 This short clip showcases various examples of interactive overlays on video content, including multiple-choice polls, simple questions, rating sliders, and comment/reply interfaces, applied to different scenes like a home setting, a fantasy background, an outdoor shot, and a sports close-up.